fbpx

 Submission & Funding Guidelines

-• Proposals can seek funding for a duration up to 2 years, and up to S$200,000 per project.
+• Proposals can seek funding for a duration up to 2 years, with a preference for projects requesting budgets under S$100,000.
+Proposals exceeding this amount may also be considered on a case-by-case basis.
 It should be noted that reasonableness of project budget is part of the assessment for SCS Cancer Research Grant applications.

 • Overlapping funding for projects supported by other grants is NOT permitted.

 • Only completed applications submitted online via SCS research portal will be accepted.
-Please read through the SCS Research Portal Training Manual and ensure each supporting document (e.g. completed application form, CVs, abstract, research proposal) is no larger than 2MB.
+Please read through the SCS Research Portal Training Manual and ensure each supporting document (such as completed application form, research proposal, and CVs) is no larger than 2MB.

 • Late or incomplete submissions will not be accepted.